 MS Veendam cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9102992, owned by Holland America Line (a Carnival Corporation brand).
-Among the unfortunate events at sea are collisions, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), machinery malfunctions.
+Among the unfortunate events at sea are collisions, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, machinery malfunctions.

 Here you can also track MS Veendam position at sea.using the AIS live ships tracker of VesselFinder.
 The 57,100-ton 1350-passenger Holland America cruise ship Veendam was built in 1996 by the Fincantieri shipbuilding company in Italy.

 At the MS Veendam CruiseMinus page you will find a complete list of this Holland America ship’s major accidents and cruise incidents.
 Reports are made by our own staff using official data from major online news media sources, Wikipedia and USCG (Coast Guard) reports.

 Here we also post updates on Holland America Veendam cruise law news.
 They are related to recent crimes being investigated.
 Among those could be arrests, filed lawsuits, charges and fines, grievances, settled /withdrawn legal actions, lost cases, etc.

 You can add more details or submit your own Veendam ship incidents (negative cruise experience reports) via the Cruise Minus “contact us” form.

 This is link to the ship’s official site HollandAmerica.com.